zesterer/emul8or/README.md

 ## Usage

-Controls are mapped to the number keys, 0-9.
+There are 16 keys.
+These are mapped to the number keys (0-9) and the letters (A-F).

 For more information, once compiled run: